Epitech/.github/.github/ISSUE_TEMPLATE/content-error-report.md

 <!-- What is the complete name, with extension, of the file where you spotted the error? (one filename per line if multiple files are impacted) -->
->The error is present inside file ...
+The error is present inside the file(s) named ...

 ## Error's description
 <!-- Please give a clear and concise description of what you're experiencing.
 If applicable or necessary, add screenshot(s) to help explain your problem. -->
->On page ..., it is written ...
+On page ..., it is written ...

 ## Error's correction
 <!-- Please give a clear and concise description of a potential fix. -->
->It should be written ...
+It should be written ...

 ## Thanks for taking the time to fill out this report!
-It will tremendously contribute to improve the pedagogical content delivered.
+It will tremendously contribute to fix the pedagogical content delivered.